abe1ku/odin-recipes/README.md

-This project is a rudimentary recipes site replete with 3 carefully curated recipes presented with an image representation, description, ingredients, and, of course, preparattion steps.
+This project is a rudimentary recipes site replete with 3 carefully curated recipes presented with an image representation, description, ingredients, and, of course, preparation steps.

 In this project I implemented skills in setting up the HTML boilerplate, creating links to other